Database queries and constraints via lifting problems: Constraints via lifting conditions

 \begin{definition}

 Suppose that one has a diagram of the form such that the top and bottom compositions are identity, In this case we say that $m$ is a {\em retract} of $m'$.

 \end{definition}

-\begin{proposition} Suppose that $(m,n)$ is a constraint for a schema $S$ and that $m$ is a retract of some $m'$, part of which is shown to the left in the diagram Then any relational fibration $\pi\taking I\to S$ satisfying $(m',n\circ p_2)$ also satisfies $(m,n)$.
+\begin{proposition} Suppose that $(m,n)$ is a constraint for a schema $S$ and that $m$ is a retract of some $m'$, part of which is shown to the left in the diagram Then any discrete opfibration $\pi\taking I\to S$ satisfying $(m',n\circ p_2)$ also satisfies $(m,n)$.

 \end{proposition}

 \begin{proof}

 The proof is straightforward but we include it for pedagogical reasons.
 Suppose given a lifting problem